Richard Barton: Wairarapa

-On 3 February 1843 Barton is noted as visiting the Wairarapa on the one of the earliest European expeditions to explore the Valley.
+On 3 February 1843 Barton is noted as visiting the Wairarapa on one of the earliest European expeditions to explore the Valley.
 He joined a party led by Samuel Charles Brees, the New Zealand Company's Chief Surveyor (succeeding William Mein Smith in 1842).
 They were tasked by Wakefield with judging the practicability of carrying a road to the Wairarapa and ascertaining its general character for the extension of the Wellington colony.
 They were joined by Hugh and John Cameron, and Chief Taringa Kuri alongside 4 Maori guides.

 They described the valley as consisting of "quite sufficient land fit for arable purposes to support settlers", which resulted in more expeditions over the year.
 Barton revisited the district swiftly with his peers William Vavasour, William Molesworth and Henry Petre, with the purpose of prospecting for grazing.

 It is understood that in later years, Barton took up land in the Wairarapa for further farming establishing a sheep station at White Rock around 1847 and afterwards extended his holdings.
 A topographic map from 1853 shows Barton had taken up land across Cape Palliser which bordered the runs of the Riddiford and Pharazyn families.